greg-js/arch-wiki-md-repo/wiki/_content/IBM ThinkPad X60s.md

 *   Core Duo

 	This processor requires the i686 (32-bit) version of Arch Linux.
 The two RAM slots physically support 2x2GB=4GB RAM.
 However with a 32-bit kernel only up to ~3GB will be accessible.
-Unfortunately due to a chipset limitation, even compiling a kernel with the Physical Address Extension (PAE) option (CONFIG_HIGHMEM64G) [[1]](https://aur.archlinux.org/packages.php?ID=24469)<sup>[[dead link](https://en.wikipedia.org/wiki/Wikipedia:Link_rot "wikipedia:Wikipedia:Link rot") 2014-12-30]</sup> will not allow access to more than 3GB.
+Unfortunately due to a chipset limitation, even compiling a kernel with the Physical Address Extension (PAE) option (CONFIG_HIGHMEM64G) [[1]](https://aur.archlinux.org/packages.php?ID=24469) will not allow access to more than 3GB.

 *   Core **2** Duo